rfdickerson/healthcheck-proof-of-concept/README.md

 # Health Checker [![Build Status](https://travis-ci.org/rfdickerson/healthcheck-proof-of-concept.svg?branch=master)](https://travis-ci.org/rfdickerson/healthcheck-proof-of-concept)

-A proof-of-concept library for ExpressJS-based applications to add a health checking endpoint and provide a payload with the application's health check status.
+A proof-of-concept library for ExpressJS-based applications to add a health checking endpoint and provide a payload with information about the running application and the connected services.

 ## Getting Started